Pomax/react-onclickoutside/README.md

 If you still use React 0.13 or 0.12, any version up to and including 2.4 will work.
 Any version v4.* or above will not work due to relying on modules not introduced until React 0.14.

 If you use React 0.14 or above, use v2.5 or higher, as that specifically uses `react-DOM` for the necessary DOM event bindings.

+## IE does not support classList for SVG elements!

+This is true, but also an edge-case problem that needs to be fixed in IE, not in individual libraries so that IE can keep getting away with not implementing proper support for all HTML5 elements.
+If you rely on this, I fully expect you to have already filed this as a feature request, to be added to MS Edge, or to have voted on getting it implemented.

+If you haven't, and you *just* want this library fixed, then you already have the power to completely fix this problem yourself without needing to file any PRs: simply add a shim for `classList` to your page(s), loaded before you load your React code, and you'll have instantly fixed *every* library that you might remotely rely on that makes use of the `classList` property.
+You can find several shims quite easily, the usualy "first try" shim is the one given over on https://developer.mozilla.org/en/docs/Web/API/Element/classList

+*A note on PRs for this issue*: I will not accept PRs to fix this issue.
+You already have the power to fix it, and I expect you to take responsibility as a fellow developer to let Microsoft know you need them to implement this.